PSA – QuickBooks Online Integration

 • Taxes: import tax details and tax groups to associate them to Clients you are invoicing.

-• Service Items or Products and Services (Income) as Work Types: import service items or products and services (income) as Work Types to create billable time entries against the task originating from the QuickBooks work type.
+• Service Items or Products and Services (Income) as Work Types: import service items or products and services (income) as Work Types to create billable time entries against the task originating from the QuickBooks Online work type.

 • Non-Inventory Items or Products and Services (Expenses) as Expenses: import non-inventory items or products and services (expenses) as expenses only if exporting billable expense entries.